tgres/tgres/FAQ.md

 Q. Are all Graphite functions supported?

 A. Not all of them, most of them.
-The ones that are very new, or hard to implement or seem obscure were omited.
+The ones that are very new, or hard to implement or seem obscure were omitted.
 The specific list is in [dsl/funcs.go](https://github.com/tgres/tgres/blob/master/dsl/funcs.go#L220).

    Some functions may work sligtly differently (e.g. the Holt-Winters